NREL/infrasys/docs/index.md

 This package implements a data store for components and time series in support of Python-based modeling packages.
-While it is designed to support teams modeling transmission and distribution systems, it can be used by any package that needs to store components (e.g., generators and buses) that have quantities (e.g., power and voltage) which may vary over time.
+While it is designed to support teams modeling transmission and distribution systems for electrical grids, it can be used by any package that needs to store components (e.g., generators and buses) that have quantities (e.g., power and voltage) which may vary over time.

 ## Features
 - Stores components in data structures that provide fast lookup and iteration by type and name.